 Modern Slavery and Human Trafficking Statement

-As a global enterprise, we are rightly held to high standards in all that we do.
-Marex recognises its corporate responsibility and is committed to maintaining a culture within which ethical behaviour is promoted.
-Marex supports the Act’s objectives to eradicate modern slavery, which it defines as “slavery, servitude and forced or compulsory labour” as well as “human trafficking”.
+Marex fully supports the Act’s objectives to eradicate modern slavery, which it defines as “slavery, servitude and forced or compulsory labour” as well as “human trafficking”.

-Prohibition of slavery and forced labour: we condemn the abhorrent practices of slavery, forced and compulsory labour, servitude and human trafficking.
-Be it through coercion, intimidation, verbal or physical threats of violence to the individual or their family, bondage or any other means that violates that individual’s liberty.
+Prohibition of slavery and forced labour: we condemn the abhorrent practices of slavery, forced and compulsory labour, servitude, and human trafficking.
+Be it through coercion, intimidation, verbal, or physical threats of violence to the individual or their family, bondage or any other means that violates that individual’s liberty.
+Suppliers should have the appropriate processes, policies, and procedures in place to mitigate against slavery, forced and compulsory labour, servitude, and human trafficking in their organization and supply chain.

 Working conditions: reasonable health and safety measures are taken in maintaining a safe and hygienic working environment.